 We request that all students enroll in direct deposit during their first term at UMD.
-This can be done at billbay.umd.edu/ refunds.
-All financial aid excess refunds process automatically, and if enrolled in direct deposit, are typically obtained approximately 1 week prior to a term beginning.
+This is a fee-free service, and can be done at billpay.umd.edu/refunds.
+All financial aid excess refunds process automatically, and if enrolled in direct deposit, are typically obtained approximately one week prior to a term beginning.
 If you would like to request a refund for any excess credit on the student account that is not related to financial aid, an online refund request is needed.
-Information on how to make this refund request and on the refund percentage schedule for either dropping a course or withdrawing from all courses can be found at billpay.umd.edu / refunds.
+Information on how to make this refund request including the refund percentage schedule for either dropping a course or withdrawing from all courses may be found at billpay.umd.edu/ refunds.